jonelo/jacksum/README.md

 See also [Algorithms of Jacksum](https://github.com/jonelo/jacksum/wiki/Algorithms)

+Jacksum supports **HMAC**, a mechanism for message authentication using any iterated cryptographic hash function in combination with a secret shared key.

+Jacksum supports the **"Rocksoft (tm) Model CRC Algorithm"** to describe CRCs, so additional 1.0399*10^267 customized CRCs can be used.

 ## User Interfaces

-Jacksum provides a command line interface (CLI), a graphical user interface (GUI), and an application programming interface (API).
+Jacksum provides a command line interface (CLI), and an application programming interface (API).
+A graphical user interface (GUI) is provided by HashGarten which is a subproject of the Jacksum project.
+Also, there are file browser integrations (FBI) available to integrate Jacksum and HashGarten into your preferred file browser such as Finder on macOS, Windows Explorer on Microsoft Windows or Caja, Dolphin, elementary Files, Konqueror, Krusader, Nemo, GNOME Nautilus, ROX-Filter, SpaceFM, Thunar, Xfe, or zzzFM on GNU/Linux.

 ### CLI